Calibration baths

 Calibration Bath or Dry-well Calibrator?

-For temperature calibration – depending on the environment, application and industry – calibration baths or dry-well calibrators can be used.
+For temperature calibration – depending on the environment, application and industry – calibratiojn baths or dry well calibrators can be used.
 Both instruments can reach different levels of uncertainty and act as a stable temperature source.
 The decision which of the two to use depends, among other things, on the following criteria:

 • temperature range